Joseph Strickland: COVID-19 pandemic

 In May 2020, Strickland signed a petition released by Viganò that criticized government restrictions during the COVID-19 pandemic.
 Viganò characterized them as intentionally "...creating panic among the world's population with the sole aim of permanently imposing unacceptable forms of restriction on freedoms."
 The petition singled out the use of contact tracing devices as well as mandatory vaccination as infringements on people's rights.
 It also cited "growing doubts ... about the actual contagiousness, danger, and resistance of the virus."

-In a December 2020 letter to his diocese regarding the COVID-19 vaccines, Strickland wrote "I urge you to reject any vaccine that uses the remains of aborted children."
+In a December 2020 letter to his diocese regarding the COVID-19 vaccines, Strickland wrote "I urge you to reject any vaccine that uses the remains of aborted children," in reference to the use of human embryonic kidney (HEK 293) cells for growing the virus.
 He later tweeted, "The fact remains that ANY vaccine available today involves using murdered children before they could even be born."
 Strickland added, "I renew my pledge — I will not extend my life by USING murdered children.
 This is evil WAKE UP!"